Democrat Robert Menendez wins election to U.S. House in New Jersey's 8th Congressional District - NewsBreak

 FORT WORTH, Texas (AP) — Federal judge in Texas blocks President Joe Biden’s student debt relief program.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Biden to hold first in-person meeting of his presidency with China's Xi on Monday amid trade, Taiwan tensions
+Ukraine's president says military special units have entered the city of Kherson

-WASHINGTON (AP) — Biden to hold first in-person meeting of his presidency with China's Xi on Monday amid trade, Taiwan tensions.
+KYIV, Ukraine (AP) — Ukraine's president says military special units have entered the city of Kherson.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

 Ukraine officials say operation to liberate southern city of Kherson underway after Russian withdrawal; crowds jubilant